A.F. Budge: Receivership

 A.F.
 Budge (Road Materials) Ltd went into well-publicised receivership on 9 December 1992, undertaken by Cork Gully, with £96.6m debts, under the Insolvency Act 1986.
 As a road construction company, it was profitable, but the company made some disastrous investments in other areas in the late 1980s.
 During 1992 the company had reduced its debt by £30m, but blamed Barclays Bank for forcing it into receivership.

+The company was bought by Alfred McAlpine Construction of Chester on Monday 4 January 1993, with 26 outstanding road contracts, according to its managing director Peter Hulmes.
+250 of the 370 road-building employees were kept.

 The company, and RJB Mining, were investigated in the King Coal edition of Panorama on 1 May 1995.
 The civil engineering business was bought by Alfred McAlpine in January 1993.

 Structure

 The company, also known as A. F. Budge (Contractors), was based in Retford (Ordsall) in Bassetlaw, north Nottinghamshire, directly west of Retford railway station.

-Products
+Projects

 It built the Central Business and Technology Park in central Newcastle next to the A167(M) and the A193 junction; this became King's nor Central Business and Technology Park, on the site of a former railway station.
 Universal Building Society moved its HQ there in June 1992.

 It built the Eureka! (museum) in West Yorkshire in the early 1990s.